If you’re interested in famous 12 string guitar players, you’ve come to the right post!

 For those familiar with this artist and the 12-string guitar, I’m sure this doesn’t come as a surprise.

-Legendary guitarist and songwriter Tom Petty has a number of great 12 string guitar songs in his repertoire.
+Legendary guitarist and songwriter Tom Petty has several great 12 string guitar songs in his repertoire.

 Some of his works include Mary Jane’s Last Dance, Refugee, Learning to Fly, I Won’t Back Down, and a lot more.